-Students are expected to register, that is pay fees, prior to the commencement of their program and at the beginning of each subsequent academic year (in September) until all program requirements are completed.
+Students are expected to register (defer or pay fees) prior to the commencement of their program and at the beginning of each subsequent academic year until all program requirements are completed.
 It is the student’s responsibility to ensure that they are registered by the registration deadline.

-The deadline to register for the Fall 2020 session is Friday, September 11th.
+The deadline to register for the Fall 2023 session is Friday, September 15, 2023.
 Logon to ACORN to review and print your invoice.
 Fee payments are made at your financial institution.
 Your payment should amount to at least the ‘Minimum Payment to Register’ as indicated on your invoice.
-We recommend that you make your payment at least 10 days prior to the registration deadline (by Friday, August 28th) to allow time for the payment to be received and processed by the university.
+We recommend that you make your payment 10 business days prior to the registration deadline (September 1, 2023) to allow time for the payment to be received and processed by the university.